kgmerk/vscode-moose/README.md

 ### 0.0.2

-Fix bug for Sub-Block names containing _
+Fixed bug for Sub-Block names containing _

+### 0.1.0

+Added Autocomplete block names, Find/Peek All References to Variables, and Main/Sub-Block snippets